 Industrielle is art jewelry for the modern wo[man]*.
-Each piece is hand-fabricated and created individually, ensuring that no two pieces are exactly alike.
-Kathryn creates one-of-a-kind pieces that appeal to a wearer’s strength, sense of adventure and willingness to be an individual.
+Each piece is hand-fabricated and created individually in Kathryn’s studio, ensuring that no two pieces are exactly alike.
+Kathryn creates one-of-a-kind pieces that appeal to a wearer’s strength, sense of style and confidence to be an individual.

 There is a unique juxtaposition of feminine and masculine elements in many Industrielle pieces.
-The combination of silver, cultured and freshwater pearls, semi-precious stones and raw nuggets, with industrial components like concrete, rubber, stainless steel and hardware store pieces give Kathryn's work a unique, contemporary aesthetic that reflects modernism with an edge.
+The combination of silver, cultured and freshwater pearls, semi-precious stones, beach rocks and raw nuggets, with industrial components like concrete, rubber, stainless steel and hardware store elements give Kathryn's work a unique, contemporary aesthetic that reflects modernism with an edge.

-"I believe that every woman is beautiful and that her flaws make her interesting.
-I create my jewelry to complement a woman's beauty, to mirror her strength and independence, and to celebrate her natural elegance."
+"I believe that every woman is beautiful and that her “flaws” make her interesting.
+I create my jewelry to complement a woman's beauty, to mirror her strength and independence, and to celebrate her natural elegance and exuberance for life."